gesslar/Helper/README.md

 The function must be defined and accessible by the Helper module.

+## Support

+While there is no official support and this is a hobby project, you are welcome to report issues on the [GitHub repo](https://github.com/gesslar/Helper).

 ## Credits

 [Question icons created by Roundicons - Flaticon](https://www.flaticon.com/free-icons/question)